List of Playboy Playmates of 1969: April

 Lorna Hopper (born August 31, 1950, in Houston, Texas) was Playboy magazine's Playmate of the Month for the April 1969 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.

 May

 Sally Sheffield (born June 17, 1941, in Brooklyn, New York) was Playboy magazine's Playmate of the Month for the May 1969 issue.
-Her centerfold was photographed by Pompeo Posar.
+Her centerfold was photographed by Pompeo Posar, who later remarked, "Sally was an interesting lady, so smart".
+A younger sister, Anita Sheffield, also did some nude modeling.

 June

 Helena Antonaccio (born March 21, 1949, in Morristown, New Jersey) was Playboy magazine's Playmate of the Month for the June 1969 issue.
 Her centerfold was photographed by Pompeo Posar.
 She was also a Playboy Bunny at the New York club.

 July

 Nancy McNeil (born December 13, 1947, in Los Angeles) was Playboy magazine's Playmate of the Month for the July 1969 issue.
 Her centerfold was photographed by William Figge and Ed Delong.
 Nancy worked for Figge and his wife Mel for a time after she posed for them for Playboy.